How Is Fault Determined in Charlotte Car Accidents?

 Your life could be turned upside down when you’re hurt in a motor vehicle accident, so it’s a relief to know that North Carolina law may allow you to seek compensation for your losses.
 The key to success with your claim is being able to show that the other driver’s conduct was at fault in causing the collision.
 Fault is commonly associated with responsibility and careless acts that contribute to an event, but it has a very specific meaning in the practice of law.
 Because it has implications in two critical areas described below, you should understand the basics of determining fault in Charlotte car accidents.

-At Randall & Stump, PLLC, our team has decades of combined experience representing victims of auto collisions, so we’re well-versed in how fault works.
+At Randall & Stump, Criminal Defense Attorneys, our team has decades of combined experience representing victims of auto collisions, so we’re well-versed in how fault works.
 One of our Charlotte car accident attorneys can review your circumstances and tell you how the relevant concepts apply.
 In addition, an overview may be useful, along with some information on the ways experienced lawyers go about proving fault in an auto collision.

 To schedule a free, initial consultation of your case, contact us today at (980) 237-4579.